 Just when it seems she’s escaped the echo of her mother’s mistakes, she finds herself back home, pregnant, in an abusive relationship, and caring for her pre-teen sister.
 Taking a chance, she goes back to college pregnant.
 She then follows her schooling to New Orleans, LA to study the arts.
 Motherhood opens the wounds of a wronged child, straining her relationships.
 It is in New Orleans where she is forced to face her demons.

-Vinylux finds therapy in artistry.
+Daughter finds therapy in artistry.
 She plays in bands, gets publications, and her plays get productions.
 She even dances in a dance troupe.
 She begins to accept the pressure and expectation associated with being a driven woman and mother, without being a martyr.

 Images by Roy Guste